dhis2-chap/chap-core/docs_source/tutorials/downloaded_json_data.rst

 **Use this instruction when CHAP Core is not installed at a backend service on your DHIS2-instance**

 Requriments:
-    - Docker is installed on your computer (Installation instructions can be found at https://docs.docker.com/get-started/get-docker/).
+    - Docker is installed AND running on your computer (Installation instructions can be found at https://docs.docker.com/get-started/get-docker/).
     - CHAP-app is installed on your DHIS2-instance (Instruction for CHAP-app installation could be found at https://github.com/dhis2/chap-app)
     - Access to credentials for Google Earth Engine.
 (Google Service Account Email and Private Key)